Viber for Business – Connect with Your Customers

 Viber was the only messaging app to claim 10 or more countries in a very short period of time.
 Now it is used in 193 countries and has 260 million monthly active users.
 Compared to other apps, such as WhatsApp or We Chat, Viber has achieved impressive growth in a short period of time.

 Take a look at some interesting Viber stats:

-Viber gives you the opportunity to use a Public Account for your company.
-Currently, they’re no longer accepting any further applications for this feature, as they are launching a new product called Communities very soon.
+Viber gave you the opportunity to use a Public Account for your company.
+Currently, they’re no longer accepting any further applications for this feature, as they’ve launched a new product called Communities.